duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 ```

 Similarly to **Alternative.To**, the Quixey instant answer uses the carousel, and sets values for all the required carousel-specific properties.
-However, this instant answer also uses the `force_big_header` property to create a ZeroClick header and subsquently sets the value of the header text, `header1`.
+However, this instant answer also uses the `force_big_header` property to create a ZeroClick header and subsequently sets the value of the header text, `header1`.
 Also, the `more_logo` property is set, which allows a custom image to be used instead of the `source_name` text for the "More at" link.

 Similarly to the **Movie** instant answer, in the **Quixey** instant answer, we use the `getRelevants()` function (defined below in **Quixey.js**), which is used to check for relevant results before calling `Spice.render()`.
 We are required to get relevant results in this manner so that only the results we want included in the carousel are passed on to the **quixey.handlebars** template.